Very Steep Slope House Plans: How Steep Is Too Steep?

 Very steep slope house plans: how steep is too steep?

 When it comes time to go searching for land, a common concern for future homeowners is how to picture a home on the block.
-Some blocks slope upwards, others down or to the side — each have their own complexities and challenges, and it can be hard for homeowners to visualise how the house will fit on the site.
+Some blocks slope upwards, others down or to the side — each has its own complexities and challenges, and it can be hard for homeowners to visualise how the house will fit on the site.

-If you’re looking into purchasing a sloping block, you may have some questions about the building process and how you can make the most of the slope.
-These blocks have a huge range of advantages including incredible views, a unique architectural design, more natural sunlight, and so much more.
+If you’re looking into purchasing a steep site, you may have some questions about the building process and how you can make the most of the slope.
+These steeper slopes have a huge range of advantages including incredible views, a unique architectural design, more natural sunlight, and so much more.

-At Montgomery Homes, we’re known as the sloping site specialists - we’ve mastered the art of building on sloping blocks and making the most of a steep block of land.
+At Montgomery Homes, we’re known as the sloping site specialists — we’ve mastered the art of very steep slope house plans and making the most of a steep block of land.
 So, in this blog, we’re going to explore sloping blocks in more depth and answer the burning question: how steep is too steep to build?

 Understanding slopes and gradients

-The difficulty of building on a block comes down to the gradient or incline of the land.
+The difficulty of building on a slope comes down to the gradient or incline of the land.

 Less than 10% incline is considered slight and is the easiest to build on.
 Around 11-20% is considered moderate and gradients above 20% are considered “steep”.

-How to build a house on a steep slope
+How hard is it to build on a slope?

-Over the last 32 years, we’ve refined our building techniques and adapted our home designs to complement the natural slope of the land.
-We have two building techniques to help make the most of the land: a split level slab technique, and a technique using bearers and joists.
+Over the last 30 years, we’ve refined our building techniques and adapted our home designs to complement the natural slope of the land.
+When building on a slope, modern methods are required — we utilise a split-level slab technique and a technique using bearers and joists to make the most of the space.

 There are a huge range of benefits to our split level and bearers and joist building techniques.
 These include: